nawabahmadreshi/documentation/pages/marketing-channels/google-search-engagement-ads.md

 #### Create Your Campaign

 1. Select `Search Network only` on Adwords
-{% image src='/img/pages/features/google-ads/adwords-search-network.png' 3-quarters center alt='Adwords Network' %}
+{% image src='/img/pages/features/google-ads/adwords-search-network.png' third center alt='Adwords Network' %}
 1. For the type of Search campaign select `Mobile app engagement`
 {% image src='/img/pages/features/google-ads/google-search-engagement-ads/adwords-search-engagement.png' 3-quarters center alt='Adwords Setup' %}
 1. Continue setting the campaign and ad group parameters

 #### Ad Creation

 1. Copy the Branch Ad link from the first section and ensure that it is in the format _App URI://open?link_click_id=link-..._.
+Refer to the [Create A Branch Ad Link]({{base.url}}/marketing-channels/google-search-engagement-ads/android/#create-a-branch-ad-link) section if the link is not in this format to ensure the link creation was setup properly.
 {% image src="/img/pages/features/google-ads/google-search-engagement-ads/Android/full-branch-link.png" half center alt='Example Link' %}
 1. In the Ad creator, locate the **Scheme** field and enter the scheme portion of the Branch Ad link.
 This should be the portion of the link before the **://** symbol.
 1. Now locate the **Host and path** field and enter the rest of your Branch Ad link following the **://** symbol.
-{% image src="/img/pages/features/google-ads/google-search-engagement-ads/Android/adwords-configuration.png" half center alt='Example Ad' %}
+{% image src="/img/pages/features/google-ads/google-search-engagement-ads/Android/adwords-configuration.png" 3-quarters center alt='Example Ad' %}

 {% ingredient view-ad-link-data %}{% endingredient %}